Skip to main content

 Book an ATLS course

-If you've completed ATLS, you're already equipped to deliver this training locally.
+If you've completed ATLS, you're already equipped to deliver Stop the Bleed training locally.
 We encourage you to connect with schools, youth groups, community organisations and venues in your area.

 Funding support for Stop the Bleed kits is also available.
 Get in touch at education@rcseng.ac.uk to find out more.

-Join our free, one‑hour Stop the Bleed session and learn how to respond to life‑threatening bleeding before emergency services arrive.
+Join our free, one‑hour Stop the Bleed course and learn how to respond to life‑threatening bleeding before emergency services arrive.

 Book a free session